qtpeters/notes/MaterialDesignNotes.md

    to have an icon and never have text. ( https://material.io/design/components/buttons.html#anatomy )
 1. The Ripple effect is supposed to be the used pressing down on a peice of material with their finger causing it to "ripple" throughout the z-axis of the screen.
+1. The element covering and darkening content to focus on a nav drawer or dialog is called a "Scrim"